sony/model_optimization/model_compression_toolkit/data_generation/README.md

 - **'extra_pixels'** (int):  The number of extra pixels added to the input image size during data generation.
 - **'bn_layer_types'** (List): List of BatchNorm layer types present in the model.
 Specifies the types of BatchNorm layers in the model that require alignment between original and generated statistics.
 - **'clip_images'** (bool):  Indicates whether the generated images should be clipped to a valid grid of pixel values.
 Controls whether the generated images are restricted to a valid range of pixel values.
 Clipping can improve image quality and avoid unrealistic pixel values.
-- **'reflection'** (bool): Indicates whether reflection is used during image clipping.
-Determines whether reflection is applied to the images during clipping.
-Reflection can help maintain image realism and continuity in certain cases.

 ## Results Using Generated Data
 ## PyTorch